xuantiep/xdeb-org/content/post/mail-relay-mx-backup-spam-filtering-with-postfix.md

 postscreen_cache_map = proxy:btree:$data_directory/postscreen_cache
 ~~~~

 The client_access.cidr file can be used to whitelist (or blacklist) IP addresses.
-On my mail server I e.g. whitelist the IP addresses of the mail relay servers.
+On my mail server I use it to whitelist the IP addresses of the mail relay servers.

 ### Filter bad attachments